julianodesanti/julianodesanti/README.md

 - 👋 Hi, I’m @julianodesanti
 - 👀 I’m interested in computer network
 - 🌱 I’m currently learning pathping
-- 💞️ I’m looking to collaborate on Windows
+- 💞️ I’m looking to collaborate on Microsoft Windows
 - 📫 How to reach me @julianodesanti

 <!---